p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Articles/Smart-contract-and-Kalp-Golang-SDK.md

 <link  href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap"  rel="stylesheet">  <link  rel="stylesheet"  href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# Smart contract and Kalp Golang SDK
+# Smart contract and KALP Golang SDK

-## A Guide to Smart Contracts and Kalp Golang SDK
+## A Guide to Smart Contracts and KALP Golang SDK

 Smart contracts are revolutionizing the way we manage agreements and transactions.
 Just like traditional contracts, they lay out the terms of a deal.
 But what makes smart contracts different—and "smart"—is that they don’t rely on paper or lawyers.
 Instead, they exist as code running on a blockchain.
 This means they can securely automate virtually any kind of deal or transaction, with no need for a middleman like a bank or a lawyer.

-Let’s explore how smart contracts work and how the Kalp Golang SDK can help you build powerful decentralized applications (dApps) using smart contracts.
+Let’s explore how smart contracts work and how the KALP Golang SDK can help you build powerful decentralized applications (dApps) using smart contracts.

 ### What is a Smart Contract?